kylestratis/roam-linker-bot/README.md

 ## Installation
 This project uses [Poetry](https://python-poetry.org/) to manage dependencies.
 Once you have it installed, running `poetry install` in the project's root will install all dependencies and set up a virtual environment for testing.

+## Limitations
+This doesn't currently check for the existence of the blockref it is provided, nor is it able to resolve pagelinks.